 In This Article

 Lightweight wheelchairs offer enhanced mobility and freedom.
 They are easy to propel and maneuver when compared to the standard wheelchairs.
 Here are a few advantages of a lightweight wheelchair:

-- Easy To Maneuver: Lightweight wheelchairs come with large wheels.
+- Easy To Maneuver: Lightweight wheelchairs come with large wheels, which eases wheelchair maneuverability.
 This means you don’t have to put too much effort to maneuver the wheelchair.
 You can move around swiftly without putting much strain on your hands.

 - Easy To Carry: Lightweight wheelchairs weigh only around 14 lbs.
 Thus, they are very easy and light to carry.

 - Distributes Weight Evenly: Though lightweight wheelchairs weigh less, it doesn’t mean that they can’t support the weight.
 If you weigh 250 pounds or less, a lightweight wheelchair is a good option to consider.
 These wheelchairs have a sturdy frame and distribute the user’s weight evenly.

 - Can Be Used Both Indoor And Outdoor: A lightweight wheelchair can be used both indoor and outdoor.
 Hence, you need not shift from one wheelchair to another for going out.

 - Gives You Independence: Unlike the standard bulky wheelchair models that require the assistance of another person or strain your hands, lightweight wheelchairs empower the user to do the work on their own as they are easy to operate.